JuliaAI/MLJTuning.jl/README.md

 any number of models.
 If `models!` returns a number of models exceeding the number needed to complete the history, the list returned is simply truncated.

+Some simple tuning strategies, such as `RandomSearch`, will want to return as many models as possible in one hit.
+The argument `n_remaining` is the difference between the current length of the history and the target number of iterations `tuned_model.n` set by the user when constructing his `TunedModel` instance, `tuned_model` (or `default_n(tuning, range)` if left unspecified).

 #### The `best` method: To define what constitutes the "optimal model"